-Priority Strategic Objective Performance Indicator Performance Measure Definition refuse removal (NKPI - free basic refuse 10b) removal KPA 3: To strive towards a Compliance with Percentage compliance % of water samples in the Kannaland jurisdiction area to comply with Safe Communities: safe community in drinking water quality with drinking water SANS241 micro biological indicators.
+Priority Strategic Objective Performance Indicator Performance Measure Definition refuse removal (NKPI - free basic refuse VDA 2. o observed original Decomples 4 him ylamon of more noticipation business of the of more setting to KPA 3: Safe Communities: 10 strive towards a Compliance safe community in drinking w with ater quality Percentage compilance with drinking water % of water samples in the Kannaland jurisdiction area to comply with SANS241 micro biological indicators.
 Calculated by calculating: Kannaland through the standards quality standards Number of water samples in compliance with SANS241 micro biological proactive indicators/Number of water samples x 100/1 management of traffic, environmental health, fire and disaster risks EPWP jobs created Number of EPWP jobs This indicator measures the number of work opportunities created through (NKPI - 10d) created the Expanded Public Works Programme (EPWP).
 An EPWP work opportunity is defined as paid work created for an individual on an EPWP project for any period of time, within the employment conditions of the Code of Good Practice for Special Public Works Programmes.
-To promote efficient Unqualified audits by the Auditor General opinion This indicator measures good governance and accounting practices and will and effective Auditor General be evaluated and considered by the Auditor-General in determining his
+To promote efficient To promote efficient Unqualified audits by the Auditor General opinion Auditor General opinion This indicator measures good governance and accounting practices and will and effective effective Auditor General be evaluated and considered by the Auditor-General in determining his

-Priority Strategic Objective Performance Indicator Performance Measure Definition Key Performance Area 5: governance with high opinion.
-An unqualified audit opinion refers to the position where the auditor, Effective and Efficient levels of stakeholder having completed his audit, has no reservation as to the fairness of Governance participation) presentation of financial statements and their conformity with Generally Recognised Accounting Practice.
+Priority Strategic Objective Performance Indicator Performance Measure Definition Key Performance Area 5: Effective and Efficient governance with high levels of stakeholder opinion.
+An unqualified audit opinion refers to the position where the auditor, having completed his audit, has no reservation as to the fairness of Governance participation) presentation of financial statements and their conformity with Generally Recognised Accounting Practice.
 This is referred to as 'clean opinion'.
 Alternatively, in relation to a qualified audit opinion, the auditor would issue this opinion in whole, or in part, over the financial statements if these are not prepared in accordance with Generally Recognised Accounting Practice, or could not audit one or more areas of the financial statements.
 The audit opinion covers the audit of predetermined objectives.
 Council meetings open Number of Council The indicator measures the number of municipal council meetings open to to the public meetings open to the the public to maintain transparency in the day-to-day governance of the public Municipality.
-Key Performance Area 6: To provide an efficient People from Percentage of people The indicator measures the percentage of people from employment equity Efficient Workforce workforce by aligning employment equity from employment equity target groups employed in the three highest levels of management in our institutional target groups employed target groups employed compliance with the approved employment equity plan.
-Each department arrangements to our in the three highest in the three highest contributes to the corporate achievement of targets and goals by overall strategy levels of management levels of management in implementing its own objectives of quantitative and qualitative goal setting. compliance with the Calculated as follows: approved employment Number of EE targeted employees (top3 levels)/Number of positions (Minus equity plan vacant positions) x (100/1) 6C 6C Calculated as follows: % vacancy rate
+Key Performance Area 6: To provide an efficient People People from Percentage of people The indicator measures the percentage of people from employment equity Efficient Workforce workforce by aligning employment employment equity from employment equity target groups employed in the three highest levels of management in our institutional institutional target groups employed target groups employed compliance with the approved employment equity plan.
+Each department arrangements to our arrangements to our in the three highest in the three highest contributes to the corporate achievement of targets and goals by overall strategy levels of management levels of management in implementing its own objectives of quantitative and qualitative goal setting. compliance with the Calculated as follows: approved employment Number of EE targeted employees (top3 levels)/Number of positions (Minus equity plan vacant positions) x (100/1) 29 29 Calculated as follows: % vacancy rate